cheshirekow/cmake_format/cmake_format/doc/README.rst

                             groups (parg or kwarg groups), then force it to a vertical layout.
       --max-pargs-hwrap MAX_PARGS_HWRAP
-                            If a positinal argument group contains more than this many arguments, then force it to a vertical layout.
+                            If a positional argument group contains more than this many arguments, then force it to a vertical layout.
       --separate-ctrl-name-with-space [SEPARATE_CTRL_NAME_WITH_SPACE]
                             If true, separate flow control names from their